kpal81xd/docs.krunker.io/docs/files/custom_assets.md

 Animations can be used to add life to your scene.\
 To use animations on models, please use the .gltf format.\
 For an asset to use animations it must have clips attached to the model.\
-When attempting to play an animation, make sure youre using the correct name of the clip.\
+When attempting to play an animation, make sure you're using the correct name of the clip.\
 You have a few options for playing animations on an asset:

 ---